What Your Body Is Born With: Understanding the Foundations of Eight Constitution (8) and Sasang Constitutional (4) Medicine

-The essence of both Eight-Constitution Medicine (ECM) and Sasang Constitutional Medicine (SCM) lies in understanding what our bodies are inherently born with—the natural differences in the strength and function of internal organs.
-This article explores how each framework reveals our innate physiological blueprint, shedding light on how these systems interpret and manage health.
+The essence of both Eight Constitution Medicine (ECM) and Sasang Constitutional Medicine lies in understanding what our bodies are inherently born with — the natural differences in the strength and function of the internal organs.
+Both are part of Korean Traditional Medicine (KTM), the traditional healing system of Korea also known as Hanbang (한방).
+This article explores how each framework reveals our innate physiological blueprint.

 The Foundation: Inborn Constitutional Differences

-According to both ECM and SCM, humans are not physiologically identical.
-Our internal organs—lungs, liver, spleen, and kidneys—carry varying energetic strengths from birth.
-These differences are not random but structured, and they influence our health, behavior, and response to treatment throughout life.
+According to both systems, humans are not physiologically identical.
+Our internal organs — lungs, liver, spleen, and kidneys — carry varying energetic strengths from birth.
+These differences are not random but structured, and they influence health, behavior, and response to treatment throughout life.

 Organ Pairings: The Tug of War Within